AustT1996/language-recognition-with-neural-nets/README.md

  Note that only French and Mandarin words were scraped.
 English words came from: https://github.com/first20hours/google-10000-english

 The main jupyter notebook is where the actual training and testing is.

+## Things to be added:
+- saving neural net
+- dropout
+- use tensorboard for visualization